bsquizz/ocdeployer/README.md

 ### Custom Deploy Logic

 By default, no pre_deploy/post_deploy is run, and the deploy logic is taken care of by the `ocdeployer.deploy.deploy_components` method.
-So, unless you are doing something complicated and require additional "python scripting" to handle your (pre/post)deploy logic, you don't need to worry about custom logic.
+So, unless you are doing something complicated and require additional "python scripting" to handle your (pre/post)deploy logic, you don't need to worry about custom logic (and it's quite rare that you'd want to re-write the main deploy logic itself)

 But let's say you want to perform some tasks prior to deploying your components, or after deploying your components.
 Custom scripts can be useful for this.